-Many factors contribute to the success of an implant including, but not limited to, your general health, the overall health of your remaining teeth (if any remain), and the amount of bone you have.
+Many factors contribute to the success of your dental implants, including, but not limited to, your general health, the overall health of your remaining teeth (if any remain), and the amount of bone you have.
 One truism in implant dentistry is this: You must have a sufficient amount of healthy bone in the first place to avoid implant failure.
-In order to support an implant during eating, and to ensure its long-term success, the volume and density of bone must be adequate.
+In order to support an implant during eating and to ensure its long-term success, the volume and density of bone must be adequate.

 A Sinus Lift Changes Everything

-For decades, dentists were at a loss about what to do for patients who don’t have enough bone to support an implant.
-When a tooth falls out or is removed, bone loss around the remaining socket occurs at a very fast rate.
-And, if the missing teeth were lost due to periodontal/gum disease, then the volume of bone at the time of actual tooth loss was already reduced.
+For decades, dentists were at a loss about what to do for patients who didn’t have enough bone to support an implant.
+That’s because when a tooth falls out or is removed, bone loss around the remaining socket occurs at a very fast rate.
+And, if the missing tooth was lost due to periodontal/gum disease, then the volume of bone at the time of actual tooth loss was already reduced.
 According to The American Academy of Periodontology, “Undergoing sinus lift surgery has been shown to greatly increase your chances for successful implants that can last for years to come.”

-Think of a dental implant as a fence post.
-Let’s say you want to build a strong, sturdy fence that will stand up to strong wind and wear and tear.
-You’re going to need to use a strong fence post.
-Moreover, the deeper you place your post into the ground and the firmness of the ground itself will determine the strength of your fence.
+If you think of a dental implant as a fence post, it’s easy to picture.
+If you want to build a strong, sturdy fence that will stand up to strong wind and wear and tear, you’re going to need to use a strong fence post.
+The deeper you place your post into the ground, the firmness of the ground itself will determine the strength of your fence.
 It’s the same with dental implants.
-Placing an implant into weak bone is a recipe for failure.
+If you place an implant into weak bone, it’s a recipe for failure.

-Fortunately, new surgical techniques have evolved.
+Fortunately, new surgical techniques have evolved that make more people eligible for dental implants than ever before.
 When combined with advances in biotechnology and our greater understanding of wound healing, have yielded tremendous advancements in implant dentistry.
-Bone grafting today makes implant placement not only possible in patients previously thought untreatable, but it also makes long-term success highly predictable.
+Bone grafting makes implant placement not only possible in patients previously thought untreatable, but it also has long-term success highly predictable.

 Sinus Lift Demystified

-So back to the scary notion of a sinus lift.
-Let me take the mystery out of it for you.
-A sinus lift (clinically referred to as a sinus elevation and bone augmentation) is a procedure that has grown out of the latest thinking and research in implant dentistry.
-It makes it possible for people to get implants who until now were never candidates.
+So let’s go back to the scary notion of a sinus lift.
+A sinus lift (clinically referred to as a sinus elevation and bone augmentation) is a procedure grown out of the latest thinking and research into implant dentistry.

-But first, what exactly are sinuses?
-Sinuses are air-filled sacks that surround your nasal cavity that work very hard for you.
-They filter and moisturize the air you breathe and because they are filled with air, they lighten the weight of the head, add resonance to your voice, and help protect your vital facial structures from trauma.
-They can also be a nuisance when inflamed or infected due to allergies or bacteria.
+Sinuses are the air-filled sacks that surround your nasal cavity, and they work very hard for you.
+They filter and moisturize the air you breathe, and because they are filled with air, they lighten the weight of your head, add resonance to your voice, and help protect your vital facial structures from trauma.
+(They can also be a nuisance when inflamed or infected due to allergies or bacteria.)

-We all have four pairs of sinuses, the largest of which are the maxillary sinuses which are located near the orbit of the eye underneath your cheek and generally just above the roots of your upper premolars and molars.
-Sometimes the roots of these teeth sit within the sinus wall.
-That explains why sinus congestion sometimes feels like a toothache.
+You have four pairs of sinuses, the largest of which are your maxillary sinuses, located near the orbit of your eye underneath your cheek and generally just above the roots of your upper premolars and molars.
+Sometimes the roots of the teeth sit within the sinus wall.
+That explains why sinus congestion can sometimes feel like a toothache.

-A sinus lift “pushes” the bottom part of the balloon away from your bone and creates a space that your dentist can fill with bone tissue using bone grafting.
-This procedure ultimately creates enough bone that it can receive anywhere from one to several dental implants!
+A sinus lift “pushes” the bottom part of the balloon away from your bone and creates a space that your dentist can fill with bone tissue using grafting.
+This procedure ultimately creates enough bone to receive anywhere from one to several dental implants.
 Now you can see why sinus lifts have revolutionized implant dentistry.

 Two Approaches to Performing a Sinus Lift

-There are basically two approaches to executing a sinus lift, both of which I can perform right in my office if the need arises: the lateral wall approach and the crestal approach.
+There are basically two approaches to executing a sinus lift, both of which I perform right in my office when the need arises: the lateral wall approach and the crestal approach.

-The crestal approach sinus lift procedure concludes with the placement of your implant At least six months healing and monitoring is required before the implants can be restored.
+The crestal approach to the sinus lift procedure concludes with the placement of your implant At least six months of healing and monitoring are required before the implants can be restored.